farazAV/AppVirality-Android-SDK-2.0/README.md

 <H4>STEP 4 - Initializing the AppVirality SDK</H4>

 1) Before actually initializing the SDK we need to instantiate the <i>AppVirality</i> class, which is the main class in the SDK we will need for various SDK operations.
-Its best to instantiate the <i>AppVirality</i> class in your app's launcher activity so that all the required SDK classes will get instantiated by the time user will be redirected to the app's home screen.
+The best way to instantiate this class is in your app's launcher activity so that all the required SDK classes will get instantiated by the time user will be redirected to the app's home screen.
 Also, the SDK will queue up all the API calls for retrying, which might have got failed in the past.
 Use the following code for the same

 <code>
 AppVirality appVirality = AppVirality.getInstance(SplashActivity.this);